Skip to main content

 How do I invest during a bull market?

-Continue your regular investment plan — don't chase performance or take excessive risk because markets are rising.
-Consider rebalancing if your allocation has drifted significantly toward stocks.
-Avoid the temptation to concentrate in the hottest sectors, and remember that bull markets don't last forever.
+Keep following your regular investment plan—don't chase performance or take on extra risk just because markets are rising.
+Rebalance if your allocation has drifted heavily toward stocks.
+Resist the urge to pile into the hottest sectors, and remember that bull markets don't last forever.

 How long do bull markets typically last?

-The average bull market since 1950 has lasted about 5 years, but there's enormous variation — from less than a year to over 10 years.
-For crypto, bull cycles have historically lasted 1-2 years.
+The average bull market since 1950 has lasted ~5 years, but there's huge variation—from under a year to over 10 years.
+Crypto bull cycles have historically lasted 1-2 years.
 Past duration doesn't predict future duration.